Gradient-Based Join Ordering: Cost Model and Training Details

 \subsection{GNN Architecture}

-The GNN $\hat{C}(X, A^{\mathrm{soft}})$ we use to transform a plan representation into a cost estimate consists of three message passing layers based on the GIN message passing function, which is extended by accepting edge weights to account for the soft adjacency matrix.
+The GNN $\hat{C}(X, A^{\mathrm{soft}})$ we use to transform a plan representation into a cost estimate consists of six message passing layers based on the GIN message passing function, which is extended by accepting edge weights to account for the soft adjacency matrix.
 The output $z_i^{(l)}$ for a node indexed with $i$ in layer $l$ is given by {

 } Here $\epsilon^{(l)}$ is a (learnable) scalar, $\mathcal N(i)$ the set of neighbours of node $i$, and $\mathrm{MLP}^{(l)}$ is a two–layer perceptron.
-The message-passing layers are extended with skip connections, layer norm, and dropout.
-A sum aggregation combines the final node embeddings, and 2 fully connected layers transform the aggregation into a positive cost estimate:
+The message-passing layers are extended with skip connections and dropout (during training).
+A sum aggregation combines the final node embeddings, and 2 fully connected layers transform the aggregation into a cost estimate.
+The initial embeddings of triple patterns and join nodes are first transformed using a signed log1p function and then projected to the hidden dimension of the model.
+The signed log1p is important here as it brings the potentially large counts of the entities to a lower value.

-Here, LN denotes the layer norm, DROP the dropout, $W_{proj}, W_1, W_2$ are linear matrices and $b_1$ and $b_2$ are bias vectors.
-For all tested models, we choose a hidden size $x^{(i)}$ of 512.